GeoscienceAustralia/uncover-ml/docs/workflows.rst

 For learning, these are:

-- ``rawcovariates.csv``: a table containg the value from each covariate and the target value for a given point.
+- ``rawcovariates.csv``: a table containing the value from each covariate and the target value for a given point.
 This is before any scaling or transforms are applied.
 - ``rawcovariates_mask.csv``: a table representing the mask for each